croaky/blog/articles/ivp.md

 # IVP

-I've been working at [IVP](https://www.ivp.com) (Institutional Venture Partners) as a software engineer since 2020.
+I've been working at [IVP](https://www.ivp.com) as a software engineer since 2020.

-IVP is a growth stage venture capital firm.
+IVP is a venture capital firm.
 Since 1980, IVP has invested in ~400 companies and ~130 have gone public.
 IVP often first invests in Series B or C rounds.